How to build a branding kit

 If you don’t have a PDF, don’t worry.
 Here’s a brand guideline template from us that you can customize to your own needs.

 See?
 This is exactly what a brand guideline does: it offers clear rules on the dos and the don’ts of your intellectual property (your brand kit).
-While the branding kit is strictly related to the visual aspect, the branding guidelines are applied to the way you communicate as a brand, the way you write copy for ads, your social media posts, the way your flyers look, and so on.
+While the branding kit is strictly related to the visual aspect, the branding guidelines are applied to the way you communicate as a brand, the way you write copy for ads, your social media posts, the way your digital flyers look, and so on.

 Here’s an example of a brand nomenclature guideline from IMDb to make you understand the differences even better: